isabella232/journeys.en/help/using/expression/advanced-editor-use-cases.md

                          "))
     ```

-Explanation: This example uses substr and lastIndexOf functions to remove curly braces that enclose the CRM ID passed with a mobile app launch event.
+Explanation: This example uses `substr` and `lastIndexOf` functions to remove curly braces that enclose the CRM ID passed with a mobile app launch event.

-For more on how to use the advanced expression editor, watch[this video](https://docs.adobe.com/content/help/en/platform-learn/tutorials/journey-orchestration/create-a-journey.html).
+For more on how to use the advanced expression editor, watch [this video](https://docs.adobe.com/content/help/en/platform-learn/tutorials/journey-orchestration/create-a-journey.html).